shreya2415/NAMASTE_REACT/Readme.md

 # Parcel Commands
 - To run in dev server: npx parcel index.html
 - To make prod build : npx parcel build index.html
+- To stop the local server : ctrl + c

+* When we added commands in scripts in package.json

+  "scripts": {
+    "start": "parcel index.html",
+    "build":"parcel build index.html",
+  }

+- To run in dev server: npm run start / npm start
+- To make a prod build: npm run build